by Lisa McGrimmon

 All of my clients brought with them their own unique set of strengths that would help them build a rewarding career, and they brought challenges that made job searching difficult.
 My job was to help them find and highlight their strengths and overcome their challenges.

-In spite of the challenges they had to overcome, participants in my workshop had an 80% success rate within three months.
+In spite of the challenges they had to overcome, participants in my workshop had an 80% success rate.

 I moved on from facilitating the Three Day Job Club and started work as a vocational rehabilitation case manager.
 My job was to work with injured workers who had to make a career change because their injuries prevented them from returning to their previous jobs.